usds/playbook/_includes/TechFAR.md

 As explained in FAR 9.505-2(a)(3), for development work, it is normal to select firms that have done the most advanced work in the field and would be expected to design and develop around their own prior knowledge.
 FAR 9.505-2(b)(1) allows a contractor to supply a system if it has participated in the development and design work.
 Given that the agency will be testing this software repeatedly throughout the development, it should already have the hardware on which it will be operating (or at least it will have already identified what hardware must be used).
 Consequently, even if there is a subsequent need to acquire a hardware system to run the software, the development of the software should not be considered preparing or assisting in preparing a work statement for the acquisition of the hardware system.

-D.	Contract  Vehicles and Use of Existing IT Contracts
+## Contract  Vehicles and Use of Existing IT Contracts

-1	Question – Are IDIQ contracts the only contract vehicle responsive enough to support the flexibility needed in Agile software development processes?
+**Question** — Are IDIQ contracts the only contract vehicle responsive enough to support the flexibility needed in Agile software development processes?

-	Answer – No.  Contracts utilizing an Agile software development methodology may be used with any contract type, subject to limitations permitted by the contract vehicle (e.g., FAR Part 12).
+**Answer** — No.  Contracts utilizing an Agile software development methodology may be used with any contract type, subject to limitations permitted by the contract vehicle (e.g., FAR Part 12).

 OMB’s 2012 Contracting Guidance to Support Modular Development states that IDIQ contracts may be especially suitable for Agile software development because they provide a high level of acquisition responsiveness, provide flexibility, and accommodate the full spectrum of the system lifecycle that provide both development and operational products and services.
 However, there are other suitable arrangements.
 For example, BPAs may work with Agile software development using modular contracting methods.
 Additionally, stand-alone contracts or single award contracts may be used.

-2	Question – To avoid duplication, are agencies limited to only using existing enterprise-wide contracts for IT?
+**Question** — To avoid duplication, are agencies limited to only using existing enterprise-wide contracts for IT?
 What happens when existing contract vehicles do not provide for Agile software development services?

-	Answer – COs need to make a determination whether an existing contract vehicle supports Agile software development.
+**Answer** — COs need to make a determination whether an existing contract vehicle supports Agile software development.
 If existing contract vehicles do not support Agile software development or have limitations, the CO is encouraged to use other contract vehicles.

 Per FAR 8.002 and 8.004, agencies should be evaluating whether existing contract vehicles are suitable before creating new ones.
 Many agencies have established enterprise-wide contracts to reduce duplicative contract actions for a wide range of IT needs.
 That said, if a contract does not effectively support Agile software development (e.g., because contract holders do not have the requisite expertise with Agile software development processes, or other limitations on the contract vehicles), COs should follow agency procedures to document why the existing contract vehicle does not meet the particular requirements and why a new contract vehicle is necessary.

-E.	Pricing Considerations
+## Pricing Considerations

-1	Question – Because Agile software development is heavily process-driven, must agencies only use fixed-price contracts to get the desired result?
+**Question** — Because Agile software development is heavily process-driven, must agencies only use fixed-price contracts to get the desired result?

-	Answer – The selection of a contract pricing structure for acquisitions using Agile software development is no different than those for any other contract.
+**Answer** — The selection of a contract pricing structure for acquisitions using Agile software development is no different than those for any other contract.
 Contracts utilizing Agile software development are not limited to fixed-price arrangements; the CO is encouraged to select the pricing structure that will result in reasonable contractor risk and provide the contractor with the greatest incentive for efficient and economical performance.

 The selection of a contract type for acquisitions using Agile software development is no different than those for any other contract.
 As with all contracts, there is not a one size fits all pricing structure that fits all contracts using the Agile software development methodology.
 FAR 16.103(a) states that selection of contract type requires exercise of sound judgment that will result in reasonable contractor risk and provide the contractor with the greatest incentive for efficient and economical performance.